 An environment will be created to where a gay couple who doesn’t want to get coffee at a coffee shop who hosts an Evangelical youth group every Wednesday night has the ability to go the Starbucks down the road and — surprise — get their coffee.
 The same right to deny services is reserved for the coffee shop, in addition.

 In the end, a private citizen who has invested their life into developing a product or service for sale to the public has every right to grow or destroy their business legacy as they deem fit.
-This is also the case for the businesses who wish to gain the additional revenue and market share in servicing all classes of people--it's their right.
+This is also the case for the businesses who wish to gain the additional revenue and market share in servicing all classes of people–it’s their right.

 Free Market Doesn’t Discriminate